-Pneumocystis jiroveci is a common fungus that may reside harmlessly in the lungs of healthy people.
-It usually causes pneumonia only when the body's defenses are weakened because of cancer, drugs that alter the immune system, or AIDS.
+Pneumocystis jirovecii is a common fungus that may reside harmlessly in the lungs of healthy people.
+It usually causes pneumonia only when the body’s defenses are weakened because of cancer, drugs that alter the immune system, or AIDS.
 Drugs that alter the immune system include corticosteroids, chemotherapy drugs, and drugs used to treat autoimmune disorders.
-Often, P. jiroveci pneumonia is the first indication that a person with human immunodeficiency virus (HIV) infection has developed AIDS.
+Often, P. jirovecii pneumonia is the first indication that a person with human immunodeficiency virus (HIV) infection has developed AIDS.

 Most people develop a fever, shortness of breath, and a dry cough.
 These symptoms usually arise over several weeks.
 The lungs may not be able to deliver sufficient oxygen to the blood, leading to shortness of breath that is sometimes severe.

 X-rays show either no abnormality or patchy infection, similar to that which occurs in some viral infections.
 The diagnosis is made by microscopic examination of expectorated sputum or from sputum obtained by induction (in which a vapor is used to stimulate coughing) or bronchoscopy (in which an instrument is inserted into the airways to collect a specimen—see see Bronchoscopy).